 Boston Cancer Misdiagnosis Attorney

 When a patient has signs or symptoms that may be cancer, it is important for the health care provider to take those symptoms seriously and order the proper tests to determine whether the patient has cancer or another life-threatening disease.
-Our Massachusetts cancer misdiagnosis attorneys at Crowe & Mulvey, LLP understand that these types of health concerns and complaints are sometimes ignored or overlooked until it’s too late.
+Our Boston cancer misdiagnosis attorneys at Crowe & Mulvey, LLP understand that these types of health concerns and complaints are sometimes ignored or overlooked until it’s too late.
 In these circumstances, a patient may face serious consequences, or even death, as a result of wrong or delayed diagnosis of cancer.

 Even with few or no symptoms, many patients should be screened for common forms of cancer such as breast cancer, colon cancer, prostate cancer, ovarian cancer, and cervical cancer.
 Patients with a family history or genetic predisposition to cancer may warrant close attention and medical monitoring.
 The purpose of screening and monitoring is to detect problems before they cause serious harm or death.
 Doctors need to keep up with current recommendations and screening tests and notify patients when screening tests are due.
 If proper screening isn’t done, serious medical conditions may not be diagnosed until it’s too late for effective treatment.
 Early detection and treatment are two of the best ways to manage a serious disease such as cancer, and it is your doctor’s responsibility to offer these essential services.